You are currently signed in as .

 0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

 Industries & Professions /

 French philosopher Blaise Pascal invented the world's first digital calculator in the 17th century.
 His machine was based on a system of rotating drums controlled with a ratchet linkage.
-He originally intended it for use in his father's tax office, but the principles behind it are still used in modern automobile odometers.
 In honor of his early contributions to computer technology, the programming language Pascal was named after him in the 1970s.
 A German philosopher and mathematician, Gottfried Wilhelm von Leibnitz, later improved Pascal's design, making a handheld version similar to a handheld calculator.
 It never became available commercially, however.